Myth-busting: Debunking 4 misconceptions about virtual primary care

 Patients are free to choose their dedicated virtual primary care doctor, and they can see that doctor for each appointment, which gives them the opportunity to build a relationship with their virtual PCP, just like in-office visits.

-Also, completing the lab visit before a virtual wellness screening allows the appointment with a doctor to be more effective and focused on the patient’s specific needs.
+Also, completing the lab visit before a telehealth wellness screening allows the appointment with a doctor to be more effective and focused on the patient’s specific needs.
 Doctors review the lab results and the online questionnaire, then utilize that information to recommend personalized lifestyle changes or any necessary follow-up visits for routine care or visits with specialists.

 Patients also have the flexibility to change virtual PCPs at any time.